hapax/hapax.github.io/assets/form.md

 describing the shape of empty space, according to special relativity.
 So a particle obeys the symmetries associated with empty space, and cannot be split into parts with this symmetry.
+Lurking implicitly in the background is the whole framework of quantum mechanics.

 Although it is indivisible in the sense of representation theory, this is a highly organised and multifaceted object.
 When philosophers of